ruchirraina/MoodMap/README.md

 - ✅ Toggle between Login and Sign-Up with smooth animations.
 - ✅ Visibility toggle only appears when focused; auto-obscures on unfocus for extra security.
 - ✅ Form "tucks" upward when typing to keep fields visible.
+- ✅ Form validation for email and password fields in authentication.

 ## What I'm Planning to Build ✅